lorin/resilience-engineering/README.md

 [A Tale of Two Stories: Contrasting Views of Patient Safety]: https://www.researchgate.net/publication/245102691_A_Tale_of_Two_Stories_Contrasting_Views_of_Patient_Safety
 [Perspectives on Human Error: Hindsight Biases and Local Rationality]: https://www.nifc.gov/PUBLICATIONS/acc_invest_march2010/speakers/Perspectives%20on%20Human%20Error.pdf
 [Mistaking Error]: https://www.researchgate.net/publication/328149714_Mistaking_Error
 [Adapting to new technology in the operating room]: https://www.researchgate.net/publication/14230576_Adapting_to_New_Technology_in_the_Operating_Room
 [Collaborative Cross-Checking to Enhance Resilience]: https://www.researchgate.net/publication/220579448_Collaborative_Cross-Checking_to_Enhance_Resilience
+[Resilience Engineering: New directions for measuring and maintaining safety in complex systems]: https://pdfs.semanticscholar.org/a0d3/9cc66adc64e297048a32b71aeee209a451af.pdf

 ### Selected talks